lambda-feedback/user-documentation/docs/advanced/evaluation_functions/specification.md

 #### Outputs

-The function should output a single JSON-encodable dictionary.
-Although a large amount of freedom is given to what this dict contains, when utilising the function alongside the [lambdafeedback](https://lambdafeedback.com/) web app, a few values are expected/able to be consumed:
+Functions using [`lf_toolkit`](module.md) return a `Result` object (`lf_toolkit.evaluation.Result`), which the base layer serialises.
+Returning a plain JSON-encodable dictionary also works.
+Although a large amount of freedom is given to what the result contains, when utilising the function alongside the [lambdafeedback](https://lambdafeedback.com/) web app, a few values are expected/able to be consumed:

 **`is_correct: <bool>`**: Boolean parameter indicate whether the comparison between `response` and `answer` was deemed correct under the parameters.
 This field is then used by the web app to provide the most simple feedback to the user (green/red).